Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 - Perfect for most types of hiking all year round

-- Watch the sizing, some user comments indicated that they can be a narrow fit
+- Watch the sizing, some user comments indicated that they can be a narrow fit, so if you have wide feet you may need a bigger size

 Lowa Renegade Mid GTX Hiking Boots Features Summary: